Piano Sonata in A minor, D 537 (Schubert): II. Allegretto quasi andantino

 Schubert also composes brief transitions at the ends of each episode—that between the B section and the medial A section features a small amount of the B section's material in F major (the medial A section's key), while that between the C section and the final A section modulates from the C section's D minor up a tone to E minor, and then sits on its dominant for a few measures before the return to the movement's tonic key with the final A section.
 The movement ends with a short coda that is completely diatonic.

 III.
 Allegro vivace

-A minor.
-In sonata form without development.
+The third movement is in sonata form without a development.
 The exposition begins with A minor and modulates to E major.
 The recapitulation begins in E minor and moves to A major, in which the movement ends.

 The work takes approximately 25 minutes to perform.
 Daniel Coren has summarised the nature of the recapitulation in the last movement of this sonata.
 Harald Krebs has noted that Schubert reworked the opening of the second movement of the D. 537 sonata into the opening theme of the finale of the A major piano sonata, D. 959.